jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

 short: cse-setup
 title: CSE and VS Code
 time: 13 April 2020
-last-update: 11 March 2021
+last-update: 25 May 2021
 layout: post
 tags: unsw-cse guide vscode
 desc: If you're a UNSW CSE student, this post is here to introduce you to Visual Studio Code, and SSH.
-There's also a fun bonus section if you make it to the end!
+There's also some bonus coins if you make it to the end.
 ---

 Hi there!
 If you're new here, welcome to CSE!
 We're going to be setting up a text editor called Visual Studio Code, or VS Code, to remotely work on the CSE computers without needing a VNC client!